fresherfries/fresherfries.github.io/docs/index.md

 <h1 align="center">Hi 👋, I'm Mariam Varkey. </h1>
-<h3 align="center">Associate Cyber Security Consultant</h3>
+<h3 align="center">Cyber Security Consultant</h3>

-Ethical Hacking Postgraduate utilizing the knowledge gained during master’s program, research, and multiple courses to protect and secure companies and their assets.
+Ethical Hacking Postgraduate utilizing the knowledge gained during master’s program, research, and multiple certifications and courses to protect and secure companies and their assets.
 Highly motivated and detail-oriented individual seeking to develop a professional career in cyber security.
 Have won conference awards for research in cyber security.

 Welcome to my portfolio.

-- 🔭 I’m currently working on [Ongoing Projects](https://fresherfries.github.io/ongoing)

-- 🌱 I’m currently learning *Ethical Hacking* ([Learning/Revising Log](https://fresherfries.github.io/ongoing#learningrevising-log))

-- 🤝 I’m looking for help with CyberSecurity jobs in India.

 - 👨‍💻 All of my projects and experiences are available at [CV](https://fresherfries.github.io/CV)